Academic Karelia Society: Domestic policies of the AKS

 Domestically the AKS was an emphatic proponent for a strengthened army and for strict restrictions against Socialists, although it at the same time stressed the need of improving the lot of the working classes in the interest of the national community.
 It also promoted the rights of the Finnish language to become the first language in the country, especially in the Universities and in the bureaucracy of the state.
 Initially the group was ambiguous to democracy but under the chairmanship of Vilho Helanen it came to oppose the concept.
 Both chairmen of the AKS, Elmo Kaila and Helanen were involved with National Socialist groups.

 In the 1930s, the AKS was an ally of the ultra-right Patriotic People's Movement party.
-AKS also maintained close ties with a militant secret society called Vihan Veljet.
+AKS also maintained close ties with a militant secret society called Vihan Veljet (Brothers of Hate).
 Some authors claim that Vihan Veljet was actually a group inside the AKS, not a separate organization, but there is not much evidence either way.